-The log levels provided by log4j, logback and other frameworks provide a framework for generating logs of increasing detail and decreasing severiry.
+The log levels provided by log4j, logback, and other frameworks provide a framework for generating logs of increasing detail and decreasing severity.
 Log records containing the log level can be readily filtered to include or exclude particular types of records.

-Custom loggers can be used to for separate logging requirements such as security, or user interface tracking.
-Custom logs typically have fewer levels than operational logs, usually no more than Error, Warn, and Info.
+Custom loggers can be used to separate logging requirements such as security, or user interface tracking.
+Custom logs typically user fewer levels than operational logs, often no more than Error, Warn, and Info.

 The guidelines for access logs are different from the logs discussed here.
 They are typically generated with a consistent format, and on a one to one basis with each request by the application or its container.

 The guidelines below apply to operational logs and are based on multiple references and years of reviewing logs.
 They may provide a starting point to create guidelines for custom logs.
-They are ordered in level of decreasing severity (increasing detail and volume), not in the order of use.
+They are ordered by decreasing severity (increasing detail and volume), not in the order of use.

 Consider logging a Fatal error if the application will be unable to resume normal operations when the error condition is resolved.
 This may not be appropriate for minor functionality.
 However, logging a fatal condition may be appropriate for core functionality where the application needs to be restarted to recover.